ayhanap/wmdRules/ranks.md

         -  if the player does not have recent raiding experience, then a test run will be arranged.
         -   apply for the promotion contacting your Class Leader.
 -   **Promotion from Raider to Core Raider**
-    1. For promotion to 'Core Raider' and if a Raider spot is available in the appropriate role, then a Backup Raider should:
+    1. For promotion to 'Core Raider' a Raider should:
-        -   meet and maintain the current gear requirements for Raiders as listed at the top of the  [Guild Recruitment](https://www.wow-easy.net/index.php?page=recruit)  page
+        -  sustain a resonable attendance to the raids
+        -  come prepared to raids,perform well
         -   apply for the promotion, the player should complete the Raider Promotion application form to show evidence of the above and post it in the Internal Promotions forum.
     2. If the player does not have recent raiding experience, then a test run will be arranged.
 If successful or not needed, then the player will be promoted to Trialist rank.
     3. There will then be the usual 2-week trial and evaluation period following the standard rules and procedure.
 See  [Recruitment and Trial](https://www.wow-easy.net/index.php?page=rules&section=recruit)  for details.